-Sugar snap peas are a delightful and easy-to-grow addition to any early spring garden.
+Sugar snap peas and snow peas are delightful and easy-to-grow additions to any early spring garden.
 They have a crisp, sweet flavor, and we love these for snacking straight off the vine.
 Only occasionally do they make it in the house for adding to salads, stir-fries, polentas and other dishes.

-In this article, I’ll cover everything you need to know about growing sugar snap peas, from planting to harvesting, as well as some tips for maximizing your crop.
+In this article, I’ll cover everything you need to know about growing sugar snap and snow peas, from planting to harvesting, as well as some tips for maximizing your crop.

 Table of Contents